KentorIT/Log4NetExtensions/README.md

-# Log4NetBurstFilter
+# Log4NetExtensions
-BurstFilter for log4net
+Currently only a BurstFilter for log4net